ZHAWZHAWZHAW/ml2/README.md

    - [5.2 Limitation & Next Steps](#52-limitation--next-steps)

 ## 🏁 Project Goal & Motivation <a name="-1-project-goal--motivation"></a>
-In an era where information overload is a significant challenge, individuals and professionals alike struggle to keep up with the vast amounts of news published daily.
-The problem is not the lack of information but rather the overwhelming abundance of it, making it difficult to stay informed efficiently.
+In an era where information overload is a significant challenge.
+The issue isn't that there's too little information, but rather too much of it, making it hard to stay well-informed.
 This project aims to solve the problem of information overload by providing a tool that can summarize news articles from PDFs and URLs quickly and accurately.

 ### 1.1 Motivation <a name="11-motivation"></a>
-The motivation behind this project stems from the need for an efficient way to digest news.
-In today’s fast-paced world, people need to stay updated without spending excessive time reading through long articles.
-Whether it's a busy professional who needs to catch up on the latest industry news, a student researching current events, or a casual reader wanting to stay informed, everyone benefits from concise, accurate summaries.
+The reason for this project is to make it easier to keep up with the news.
+In today's busy world, people need to stay informed without spending too much time reading long articles.
+Whether you're a busy professional, a student, or just someone who wants to stay updated, everyone can benefit from quick and accurate summaries.

 ### 1.2 Relevance <a name="12-relevance"></a>
-This project is highly relevant as it addresses a common pain point experienced by many in the digital age.
-By leveraging advanced Natural Language Processing (NLP) techniques, this news summarizer can distill essential information from lengthy articles, providing users with quick and comprehensive insights.
-This not only saves time but also ensures that users stay informed about important topics without the burden of sifting through redundant information.
+This project is really useful because it tackles a common problem people face today: information overload.
+By using advanced Natural Language Processing (NLP) techniques, this news summarizer can pull out the key information from long articles, giving users quick and clear summaries.
+This helps save time and makes sure people stay informed about important topics without having to read through a lot of unnecessary details.

 ## 🔧 Set-up the Project <a name="-2-set-up-the-project"></a>

 ### ⚠️⚠️⚠️ Important Information:
-I have saved the three models used in Google Drive.
+I've saved the three models used in Google Drive.
 As soon as you start the Streamlit app (command: streamlit run streamlit_app.py), the application will download the three models and load them into the "streamlit_models" folder.
 The Streamlit app will then start and use the newly downloaded models.

 -> So, you only need to start the Streamlit app to get the three models and have the application running.